Master of Occupational Therapy (MOT)

 |Degree earned: MOT||Degree earned: MOT|

 The MOT degree is a quicker pathway to licensure with 2 less trimesters than the OTD.
-However, the OTD is a higher level degree with a capstone experiential project that prepares graduates for advanced roles in research, practice leadership, and advocacy for special populations.
+However, the OTD is a higher level degree with a capstone experiential project that prepares graduates for practice leadership and advocacy for special populations.

 At USAHS, we are a graduate university that specializes in health sciences.
 We are committed to the development of professional health care practitioners through innovative, individualized, and quality education.
 Each of our academic programs focuses on foundational sciences and concepts, sound decision-making, and strong technical skill development.
 Read more about our mission.